cwbaker/forge/docs/reference/path-functions.md

 - TOC
 {:toc}

+## Overview

+The path functions operate on file system paths expressed as strings.
+Unless stated the path format is always a portable representation using forward slashes ("/") rather than back slashes ("\\").

+## Functions

 ### absolute

 ~~~lua
 function absolute( path, working_directory )
 ~~~

+Convert a path into an absolute path.

-Convert path into an absolute path by prepending `working_directory` or the current working directory if the optional `working_directory` parameter is not specified.
+Converts `path` into an absolute path by prepending `working_directory` or the current working directory if `working_directory` is not specified.
 If `path` is already absolute then it is returned unchanged.

+**Parameters:**

+- `path` a relative path to make absolute
+- (optional) `working_directory` the path that `path` is relative to

+**Returns:**

+The relative path `path` expressed as an absolute path or `path` itself if it was already absolute.

 ### basename